Horror Show

 These are just some of the incidents reported by guests at haunted hotels across America.
-While ideally suited for the kinds of people who favor Halloween and horror movies, these properties also boast intriguing stories and histories that many travelers should excite in.
+While ideally suited for the kinds of people who favor Halloween and horror movies, these properties also have intriguing stories and histories that many travelers are excited about.
 Plus, most come with luxury amenities and access to some of the country's most popular attractions.

 Here, we’ve rounded up the most horrifying (in a fun way) hotels from coast to coast.
 Just make sure to bring the Holy Water.